Lemoncode/master-frontend-lemoncode/03-bundling/01-webpack/13-typescript/README.md

   rely on our IDE or just run tsc by our own... then what about performance?
 We can run both tsc and babel transpilation in parallel, let' go for that.

-- Let's install _npm-run-all_ a package that will let us execute to this tasks in parallel from the script command section in our package.json.
+- Let's install _npm-run-all_ a package that will let us execute these tasks in parallel from the script command section in our package.json.

 ```bash